Classical Electrodynamics of Extended Bodies

-Other than point out some subtleties, at this point, we have only surveyed the history and the current state of the mathematics of classical electrodynamic theory.
-Now we turn to studying ways of possibly resolving some of the problems, which have made dealing with extended bodies of charge intractable until now.

 We'll return to the principle of least action later.
 Since the non-zero divergence of the electromagnetic stress-energy tensor is central to the inconsistencies plaguing electromagnetic theory of extended bodies, let us take some time to investigate possible ways to ``complete'' the electromagnetic stress-energy tensor directly, by finding additions that can produce energy-momentum conservation equations that are self-consistent and solvable.
-To summarize our problem from an energetic standpoint, electrodynamic theory suffers from the fact that the electromagnetic stress-energy tensor in the presence of electric charge has a non-zero divergence: from a purely mathematical perspective, one obtains unsolvable problems without an appropriate addition.
+To summarize our problem from an energetic standpoint, electrodynamic theory suffers from the fact that the electromagnetic stress-energy tensor, Eq.~\ref{stressTens}, in the presence of electric charge, has manifestly non-zero divergence; from a purely mathematical perspective, one obtains unsolvable problems without an appropriate addition.
 The only suitable addition that has been found is that of charged point particles.
-This point charge limit produces solvable equations, but at a cost of infinite self-energies.
+This point-charge assumption produces solvable equations in flat space-time, but at a cost of infinite self-energies.
 In flat space-time, these may be dealt with via a renormalization procedure, but unfortunately preclude integrating with general relativity.
 This method also requires perturbative methods to include remaining non-infinite self-interaction terms (radiative corrections).

-The obvious question is: are there any suitable additions to the electromagnetic stress-energy tensor for bounded $J^\mu$, which would produce well-posed local equations of motion?
-We now turn our attention to investigating what properties such an addition must have.

-In order to provide a clear working framework, we make the following assumptions: \begin{enumerate} \item {The electromagnetic field is defined in the typical way: $F_{\mu\nu}\equiv2\nabla_{[\mu}A_{\nu]}=2\partial_{[\mu}A_{\nu]}$\footnote{Equivalently, we can define the electromagnetic field tensor as a differential 2-form $\df{F}$ as $\df{F}\equiv \df{d} \df{A}$, where $\df{A}$ is a 1-form, and $\df{d}$ is the exterior derivative.}.
-Without making any assumption on the relationship of $J^\mu$ with other matter, we invoke as the definition of the electromagnetic 4-current, $J^\mu\equiv\nabla_\nu F^{\mu\nu}$.
-To preserve gauge-invariance, assume the electromagnetic potentials do not enter directly into any equations.